 5. Sweet dining options

 Famous for sugar, Mackay offers a smorgasbord of delights beyond the sweet treats to keep any foodie happy.
-From high tea in a church-turned-café in the heart of a sugarcane field at Coffee Devine, to feasting on more-ish pork belly treats and fresh oysters in the heart of the CBD at The Dispensary, Mackay’s tasty treats will leave you with a smile bigger than the Cheshire Cat.
+From high tea in a church-turned-café in the heart of a sugarcane field at The Church Cafe, to feasting on more-ish pork belly treats and fresh oysters in the heart of the CBD at The Dispensary, Mackay’s tasty treats will leave you with a smile bigger than the Cheshire Cat.